-Velvet crabs are medium-sized crabs found in British coastal waters.
-Depending on your background or interest, you can call them velvet swimming crabs, lady crabs, devil’s crabs, or ‘fighter crabs.’
-That’s not all.
-Scientists or people with a deep interest in science often refer to this swimming crab as the Necora puber.
+The velvet crab is a medium-sized species of crab found in British coastal waters.
+Depending on the background or interest, they can be called velvet swimming crabs, lady crabs, devil’s crabs, or ‘fighter crabs.’
+The scientific name for velvet crab is Necora puber.

 Many people have considered this swimming crab a pet species for years.
-However, due to the advancement in knowledge about their characteristics, habitat, reproduction, and much more, that is changing fast.
 Due to their dietary value, these crabs are currently deemed one of the most important commercially viable export species in Ireland, the United Kingdom, and many other places.

 This article provides up-to-date information about the velvet swimming crab.
 It has been designed to empower every reader who intends to understand the value of this crab and gain useful insights on the best ways to protect it from serious threats like habitat destruction, overfishing, and ocean acidity.